Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games: Introduction

-\paragraph{Our contribution} In this paper, we introduce a novel in-depth study of the predictive power of LLM-generated data to human choice prediction in language-based persuasion games.
+In this paper, we introduce a novel in-depth study of the predictive power of LLM-generated data to human choice prediction in language-based persuasion games.
+Sections \ref{sec:task def}, \ref{sec:data collection}, and \ref{sec:models} provide details regarding the game setup and task definition, human and LLM data collection, and prediction models and baselines used in the experiments, respectively.

 We show that a prediction model trained on a dataset generated by LLM-based players can accurately predict human choice behavior.
 In fact, it can even outperform a model trained on actual human choice data, for a large enough sample size.
-We also demonstrate how combining LLM-generated training data with actual human-generated data can further improve the accuracy of the prediction task.
+We also demonstrate how combining LLM-generated training data with actual human-generated data can further improve the accuracy of the prediction task (Section \ref{sec:main res}).
 This success, however, comes at a cost: we note that those predictors who rely solely on LLM-generated data are significantly less calibrated compared to those trained on human data.
-Nevertheless, we show that combining LLM-generated and human data leads to the most accurate and calibrated model.
-Lastly, we demonstrate the robustness of our approach by evaluating its effectiveness against different expert strategies separately, and draw insightful conclusions regarding choice prediction against some particular important strategies.
+Nevertheless, we show that combining LLM-generated and human data leads to the most accurate and calibrated model (Section \ref{sec:calibration}).
+We further demonstrate the robustness of our approach by evaluating its effectiveness against different expert strategies separately, and draw insightful conclusions regarding choice prediction against some particularly important strategies (Section \ref{sec:per expert main res}).